-A marine hull policy provides protection to ship owners against loss or damage to ships or vessels and as well as, related financial losses.
+A marine hull insurance policy provides protection to ship owners against loss or damage to ships or vessels and as well as, related financial losses.
 Therefore, to file a marine hull insurance policy claim, the insured needs to submit various documents to the insurance company.

 Documents required for Marine Hull Insurance and the Claim Process: